Discover the world through travel & beyond!

 My daughter hiking the Bright Angel Trail (Photo credit: Colleen Lanin)

-3. Hike the Grand Canyon with kids…or not.
+4. Hike the Grand Canyon…or not.

 When visiting the Grand Canyon with kids, honestly, a few hours is all you need to explore the South Rim unless you're a family of serious hikers.

-If you're thinking you'll hike down the canyon and back in a day, then think again!
+If you think you’ll hike down the canyon and back in a day, think again!
 It takes about four hours to descend to the bottom of the Grand Canyon.
-Then it takes another six to eight to climb back up, and even longer if hiking with young children.
-Believe me, going up is MUCH harder than going down!
+Then it takes another six to eight to climb back up, and even longer if hiking with younger kids.

-If hiking down the Canyon is on your family's bucket list, then plan to spend a few months training for the strenuous climb.
 You should also bring strategically packed daypacks.
 Not sure what to bring?
 Take a look at this Grand Canyon backpacking packing list.
-Sturdy closed-toe athletic or hiking shoes are a must, no matter how long the hike is.
+Sturdy closed-toe athletic or hiking shoes are a must for all ages, no matter how long the hike is.

 For camping opportunities, be sure to make campground reservations about one year in advance to spend the night mid-way or on the Canyon floor.